 I now understand why some moms breastfeed until their kid is headed off to kindergarten.
 It is so incredibly difficult to do, that once you get into a routine MONTHS later, you might as well stick with it!

-7 Mastitis Must-Haves: These products will help to soothe as you work your way out of your mastitis-state:
+7 Breastfeeding Must-haves: These products will help to soothe as you work your way through the breastfeeding journey.

 1) Earth Mama Angel Baby Nipple Butter: This was my favorite nipple butter to have on hand.
-After trying to feed out of the affected breast, this butter provided relief for me in between feedings.
+This butter provided relief for me in between feedings.

-3) Lovies: These breast packs are filled with golden flax seed.
+2) Lovies: These breast packs are filled with golden flax seed.
 The flax seeds have a high oil content, which allows the seeds to hold heat longer than other fillers used in breast pads.
-These packs are great for mastitis, clogged milk ducts, and other breastfeeding pains.
+These packs are great for clogged milk ducts and other breastfeeding pains.

-7) Soft Frech Terry Nursing Bras (to hold all of your therapeutic pads in place!): I am a firm believer that you need at least 10 nursing bras in a rotation while breastfeeding.
+4) Soft French Terry Nursing Bras (to hold all of your therapeutic pads in place!): I am a firm believer that you need at least 10 nursing bras in a rotation while breastfeeding.
 I promise you, it doesn't take long before you need a fresh bra when you are nursing around the clock!

 5) A Lactation Massager - What a genius product!
 I wish this was around when I needed it!